wjkennedy/yoto-examples/mqtt-light/readme.md

 ## Features

 - **Color Control**: Change the ambient light color of your Yoto device
+- **Volume Control**: Adjust playback volume via a slider
+- **Text to Speech**: Send a short message for the player to speak
+- **Live Logs**: Status, event and response messages are displayed in real time
 - **MQTT Connection**: Real-time communication with your device
 - **Logout**: Secure logout with token cleanup and MQTT disconnection